raj23manj/springBoot/jokesapp/README.md

        like making a constant

   * Escaping references: (section 4)

+    * Note: when objects are immutable, assiging creates a new object of that type in the heap

     * by passing a copy of the objects
     * by using a iterator
     * using collections.unmodifyablemap => best solutions